Krasen007/MoneyExperimentDB/README.md

 * Install [git as global app](https://git-scm.com/downloads).
 * If you want to build from source - Install [dotnet core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.0).
-* Create empty folder and download and extract the latest version.
+* Create an empty folder and download and extract the latest version.
-* Create new account and/or repository in [github.com](https://github.com/) or [gitlab.com](https://gitlab.com/).
+* Create a new account and/or repository in [github.com](https://github.com/) or [gitlab.com](https://gitlab.com/).
 * Open Scripts/InitCreateDB.bat using your favorite text editor (notepad) and add change the lines of file to match your repo and credentials you used to make it, for example: git config user.name "Krasen Ivanov" git config user.email "krasen007@gmail.com" and git remote add origin https://github.com/Krasen007/MoneyExperimentDB.git
 * If building from, source open your folder with the app and open cmd/terminal and type "dotnet run" to compile and run.